| | | | |

 cleaning pots

-If you are reusing old plastic containers or trays, be sure to wash them thoroughly with a 1-part bleach/9-part water solution to help kill any lingering diseases or pathogens.
+If you are reusing old plastic containers or trays, wash them thoroughly with a 1-part bleach/9-part water solution to help kill any lingering diseases or pathogens.

 cut flower garden by seed: watering the soil